michhar/counting-objects-with-azure-video-analyzer/ava_app/readme.md

 # AVA cloud to device sample console app

+To manually call AVA direct methods for debugging.

 This directory contains a Python sample app that would enable you to invoke AVA on IoT Edge Direct Methods in a sequence and with parameters, defined by you in a JSON file (operations.json).
 This app must be run on the same local network as the Percept DK (run on dev/local machine, not the Percept DK).

 ## Contents